The Latest News On The 2021 Festivals

-We know that so many of you are watching and awaiting news of the Edinburgh Festivals 2021 programmes and so we've pulled together the following overview of how things stand across all our 11 festivals at this moment [13 May 2021] - and we aim to update this page as soon as further news becomes available.
+We know that so many of you are watching and awaiting news of the Edinburgh Festivals 2021 programmes and so we've pulled together the following overview of how things stand across all our 11 festivals and we aim to update this page as soon as further news becomes available - noting that the latest update below [8 June 2021] is from the Edinburgh Jazz & Blues Festival.

 Edinburgh Festival Fringe: Whatever happens, the 2021 Fringe will exist in one form or another from 06 to 30 August.
 Show registration – for both online and in-person performances – will be opening on Wednesday 05 May.
 This is an exciting moment for the Fringe; it means all the preparatory discussions – with artists, venues, government and all members of the Fringe community – can finally be translated into action, with visible results.
 However any eagerness to restart the Fringe must be tempered by a sense of caution and responsibility.
 The Fringe continues to work closely with Scottish Government and the City of Edinburgh Council, and will keep a close eye on official guidance as it emerges and develops, using it to inform every decision made.
 The most recent news indicates some easing of restrictions by the end of June, which is definitely encouraging, but if the last year has taught us anything it’s that things can change at very short notice, so for those dreaming fervently of a fun-packed summer in Edinburgh, we strongly recommend an attitude of cautious optimism at this stage.
 It’s also important to remember that this year’s Fringe won’t be the same as it was.
 Even as restrictions relax, there is an expectation that some form of social distancing and other safety measures will be seen in Edinburgh this August.
 Again, the Fringe will work with venues and other partners to figure out how best to use this information as it develops, creating clear guidance for audiences and participants.
 And although it will not be possible to produce the usual printed programme this year, the Fringe are exploring alternatives.
 You can read further detail HERE.